For Professionals

 Seasonings and spices with salt (garlic salt, celery salt, seasoned salt, taco seasoning, seafood seasoning, etc.)

-Tips to avoid added sodium
+Tips to limit added sodium

-• Choose no salt added snacks (unsalted or no-salt pretzels, etc.) Prepare and cook your meals from scratch using one of our kidney-friendly recipes, so you can control the amount of salt in your food
+• Prepare and cook your meals from scratch using one of our kidney-friendly recipes, so you can control the amount of salt in your food

 • Use fresh or dried herbs and spices to add extra flavor to your dishes, instead of salt